Renate Müller: Life and career

 Born in Munich, Kingdom of Bavaria, Germany, Müller entered films in 1929 in Berlin, and quickly became popular.
 A blue-eyed blonde, she was considered to be one of the great beauties of her day, and, along with Marlene Dietrich, was seen to embody fashionable Berlin society.
-She starred in more than twenty German films, including Viktor und Viktoria (1933), one of her biggest successes, which was remade decades later as Victor Victoria with Julie Andrews.
+She starred in more than twenty German films, including Viktor und Viktoria (1933), one of her biggest successes, which was remade decades later as Victor/Victoria with Julie Andrews.
 After making Sunshine Susie (1932) in England, she returned to Germany and was delayed by anti-German French officials for a short time in Paris.
 The incident was used by Dennis Wheatley as a basis for his short story, "Espionage".
 The story and a short discussion of the incident are included in Wheatley's short story collection Mediterranean Nights.

-With the rise of the Nazi Party, Müller came to be regarded as an ideal "Aryan" woman, and, particularly in light of Dietrich's move to Hollywood, was courted and promoted as Germany's leading film actress.
+With the rise of the Nazi Party, Müller was later linked in some accounts to Adolf Hitler.
+She came to be regarded as an ideal "Aryan" woman; and, particularly in light of Dietrich's move to Hollywood, was courted and promoted as Germany's leading film actress.

 Death

 When Müller died suddenly, the German press stated the cause as epilepsy.
 However, it was later revealed that she had died as a result of a fall from a hotel (or hospital) window.
 According to Channel 4 documentary "Sex and the Swastika", aired in February 2009, she jumped from a Berlin hospital window where she was being treated for a knee injury or drug addiction.

 Officially described as a suicide, it was theorised that she took her own life when her relationship with Nazi leaders deteriorated after she showed unwillingness to appear in propaganda films.
 She was also known to have been pressured to end a relationship with her Jewish lover, but had refused.
 Near the end of her life, she became addicted to morphine and abused alcohol.
 Witnesses also recalled seeing several Gestapo officers entering her building shortly before she died.
-It has been asserted that she was either murdered by Gestapo officers who threw her from a window, or that she panicked when she saw them arrive and jumped.
+It has been conjectured that she was either murdered by Gestapo officers who threw her from a window, or that she panicked when she saw them arrive and jumped.
 The true circumstances surrounding her death remain unclear.

 According to Uwe Klöckner-Draga in his book "Renate Müller – Ihr Leben ein Drahtseilakt", on 3 April, Goebbels wrote in his diary: "Renate tells me her tale of woe.
 She is a sick woman."
 On the 6th, he mentioned that she had been interrogated in a very dishonourable way, and on 25 June: "Renate Müller!
 I help her."
 At the end of September – according to her sister Gabriele – Renate was drunk and sitting on a window sill when she lost her balance.

 Müller's life and death were portrayed in the 1960 film Sweetheart of the Gods.